saket/flick/README.md

     }
 }

-val callbacks = object : GestureCallbacks {
+val callbacks = object : FlickCallbacks {
   override fun onFlickDismiss(animationDuration: Long) {
     // Called when the View has been flicked and the Activity
     // should be dismissed.